jonathonheddings/Vigenere_Cypher/README.md

-# Poly-alphabetic shift cypher (a.k.a.
+# Poly-alphabetic Shift Cypher (a.k.a.
 Vigenere Cypher)
 This is just a basic set of encryption functions for encoding text using a basic Vigenere Cypher

 ---